 That we can’t untangle the plate of spaghetti doesn’t mean the universe can’t.

 It’s like orbits.
 We can’t calculate a bunch of them accurately, but the universe does it all the time.
+(That said, between Special Relativity (SR) and General Relativity (GR), that plate of spaghetti is seriously tangled.)

 Under GR, clocks run slower in higher gravity (from the perspective of those outside — those local to the clock see outsiders’ clocks running fast).